gentzkow/template_archive/README.md

    This will instruct `git lfs` to handle files with extensions such as `.pdf`, `.png`, etc. This will not affect files that ship with the template.
 See [here](https://git-lfs.github.com/) for more information about modifying your repository's `git lfs` settings.

+6. Run `/setup/setup_r.r`.
+This will load R packages required for the repository.

-6. Run the script `/setup/check_setup.py`.
+7. Run the script `/setup/check_setup.py`.
 One way to do this is to run the following bash command from the `/setup` directory:
    ```
    python3 check_setup.py
    ```